-Instructor-500: SOC 25-1194.00, CIP Code 12.0413: a minimum of 1 year of experience required The curriculum involves 500 hours to satisfy Texas state requirements.
-The course educates prospective student instructors to address the needs of students in the classroom and the clinic floor.
+Instructor-500: Standard Occupational Classification (SOC 25-1194.00), Classification of Instructional Programs (CIP Code 12.0413) a minimum of 1 year of experience required

+The curriculum involves 500 hours to satisfy Texas state requirements.
+The course educates prospective instructors to address the needs of students in the classroom and the clinic floor.
 Prospective teachers learn to utilize a system of forward-focused thinking and front-end coaching.
 By learning the methods of teaching cosmetology, the prospective teachers learn to engage students in the learning process and stimulate the discovery process with visuals, music, and/or hands-on activities.